jalvarezga/jalvarezga.github.io/_pages/about.md

 permalink: /about/
 image: marius-christensen-newport-unsplash.jpg
 ---
 Alo!
 Thank you for visiting my website!
 My name is Joaquin.
 I enjoy doing yoga.
 Uncertainty is all we got.
 When we feel uncertainty in our lives there's two possible reactions: anxiety or curiosity.
-We must choose the second one to enjoy life.
+We must choose to be curious in order to enjoy life.

 Feel free to reach out!
 I love getting to know people with authentic ways of thinking.